pallets/jinja/README.rst

     easier.
 -   Extensible filters, tests, functions, and even syntax.

-Jinja's philosophy is that while application logic belongs in Python if possible, it shouldn't make the template designer's job difficult by restricting functionality too much.
+Cachidata's philosophy is that while application logic belongs in Python if possible, it shouldn't make the template designer's job difficult by restricting functionality too much.